 As a parent, you should consult your school's policy for more information about the ability of IB coordinators, teachers and school administrators to provide personal data or consent on behalf of parents and students.

-As an IB coordinator, teacher or school administrator, you hereby confirm that you have authority to consent and/or provide personal data on behalf of your students and/or student’s parents (as the case may be).
+As an IB coordinator, teacher or school administrator, you hereby confirm that you have authority to consent and/or provide personal data on behalf of your students and/or student’s parents (as the case may be) to the IB.

 II.
-PURPOSES FOR PROCESSING AND USE PERSONAL DATA
+PURPOSES FOR PROCESSING AND USE OF PERSONAL DATA

 Your personal data may be collected, processed and/or stored by the IB for the following purposes:

 - To register you for IB examinations and assessments;